fossid-ab/dependency-analysis-config-templates/python/README.md

 ```

 Note: Version information is marked as N/A for source imports since it cannot be determined from the import statement alone.

-## Usage
-Copy `fossid-settings.toml` to your project's root directory or to the directory specified in your FossID configuration.